 From the mid-1990s onwards, policies and legislation governing the treatment of refugees and asylum-seekers have become more restrictionist in the UK.
 Experiences of poverty among this group have been well documented throughout this period, however, the resulting evidence base remains fragmented.
 Most qualitative data relates to the experiences of specific groups, for example, child asylum seekers; asylum seeking families; disabled asylum seekers; pregnant asylum seekers and female refugees.
 Furthermore a large and cumulative body of evidence exists on the experiences of refused asylum seekers.
 Quantitative data on poverty among asylum seekers and refugees remains scarce.

-As part of a series of evidence and policy reviews commissioned by the Joseph Rowntree Foundation, we aim to review evidence exploring the link between poverty and refugees and asylum seekers in the United Kingdom, how it has it changed over time and how it compares among the nations of the UK.
+As part of a series of evidence and policy reviews commissioned by the Joseph Rowntree Foundation, we reviewed evidence exploring the link between poverty and refugees and asylum seekers in the United Kingdom, how it has it changed over time and how it compares among the nations of the UK.

 This contested policy area has been the topic of a number of parliamentary enquiries in recent years (e.g. the 2013 Parliamentary Inquiry into the destitution of asylum seeking families), yet to date, strategies to tackle poverty among this group have been limited and partial.
 Indeed, some scholars have claimed that experiences of poverty, or ‘enforced destitution’, among asylum seekers, and among refused asylum seekers in particular, may be a planned outcome of public policy aimed to ‘disincentivise’ these individuals to remain in the UK and to deter future arrivals.